Contaminated Drinking Water: An Overview

 The Aftereffect of Drinking Water with Bacteria

-Needless to say, drinking bacteria water can pose serious threats to us, causing health problems and myriads of infections.
+Drinking bacteria water can pose serious threats, causing health problems and infections.

 When consumed, one may contract the following waterborne illnesses: gastrointestinal issues, diarrhea, nausea, intestinal or stomach cramping, intestinal or stomach aches and pains, dehydration, and worse, death.

-The gravity and extent of these symptoms may depend on several factors, such as the overall health, age, and physical condition of the person
+The gravity and extent of these symptoms may depend on several factors, such as the person's overall health, age, and physical condition.

 And so, having access to clean drinking water is a necessity.
 Contaminated water and poor sanitation are connected to the transmission of infections, for example, cholera, loose bowels, diarrhea, hepatitis A, typhoid, and polio.
 Absent, lacking, or improperly overseen water and sanitation services expose people to preventable health risks.

-Moreover, lacking administration of metropolitan, modern and rural wastewater implies the drinking water of countless individuals is perilously tainted or artificially contaminated.
+Moreover, the lack of administration of metropolitan, modern, and rural wastewater implies that the drinking water of countless individuals is perilously tainted or artificially contaminated.

-The regular presence of synthetic substances, especially in groundwater, can likewise be of well-being importance, including arsenic and fluoride, while different synthetic substances, like lead, might be raised in drinking water because of filtering from water supply parts in touch with drinking water.
+The regular presence of synthetic substances, especially in groundwater, can likewise be important to well-being, including arsenic and fluoride.
+In contrast, different synthetic substances, like lead, might be raised in drinking water because of filtering from water supply parts in touch with drinking water.

 Contaminated Water: The Conclusion

-To conclude, dangerous pathogens may inhibit your drinking water; and, therefore, should be dealt with appropriately and urgently to minimize their health-endangering effects.
+To conclude, dangerous pathogens may inhibit your drinking water; therefore, they should be dealt with appropriately and urgently to minimize their health-endangering effects.